Instinet Canada Cross Limited

 The decision of the Decision Makers under the Legislation is that the Exemptive Relief Sought is granted provided that:

-- ICX shall, in each year from 2020 to 2021 inclusive, cause Instinet Incorporated to complete a review of the ICX System and of its controls, similar in scope to that which would have applied had ICX undergone an independent systems review and in a manner and form acceptable to the Commission, for ensuring it continues to comply with the representations set out herein and prepare written reports, of its reviews which shall be filed with staff of the Commission no later than (i) 30 days after the report is provided to ICX’s board of directors or audit committee or (ii) the 60th day after the calendar year end.
+2. ICX shall, in each year from 2022 to 2023 inclusive, cause Instinet Incorporated to complete a review of the ICX System and of its controls, similar in scope to that which would have applied had ICX undergone an independent systems review and in a manner and form acceptable to the Commission, for ensuring it continues to comply with the representations set out herein and prepare written reports, of its reviews which shall be filed with staff of the Commission no later than (i) 30 days after the report is provided to ICX's board of directors or audit committee, or (ii) the 60th day after the report's completion.

 Manager, Market Regulation